 All of those numbers are fed into a formula that calculates Expected Family Contribution (EFC).
 The EFC formula changes each year, and some important changes have been made for the 2017-18 school year, which we’ll talk about in a moment.

 The formula is complex, to say the least.
 If you want to see it in full, check out this page.

-A more succinct explanation is that the EFC is the number that financial aid staff use to determine how much need-based aid you can get.
-The EFC isn’t necessarily how much you’ll pay up front for college.
+A more succinct explanation is that the EFC is the number that financial aid staff uses to determine how much need-based aid you can get.
+The EFC isn’t necessarily how much you’ll pay upfront for college.

-Financial aid staff subtract your EFC from your total cost of attendance (COA), which is how much it’ll cost you to go to school for the year — or, for shorter programs, the entire program.
+Financial aid staff subtracts your EFC from your total cost of attendance (COA), which is how much it’ll cost you to go to school for the year -- or, for shorter programs, the entire program.
 The remainder tells the staff how much need-based aid you can get.
 On top of that, you can also receive non-need-based financial aid.